-See Also: "Rolling Over Event and Access Logs" on page 10-9 for instructions on immediately rolling over log files
+See Also: "Rolling Over Event and Access Logs" on page 15-25 for instructions on immediately rolling over log files

 - d.
-Click Submit. - 7.
-Apply changes and restart OracleAS Web Cache:
+Click Submit. - 6.
+Apply changes and restart OracleAS Web Cache: - a.

-- a.
 In the OracleAS Web Cache Manager main window, choose Apply Changes. - b.
-In the Cache Operations page, choose Restart to restart OracleAS Web Cache.
+In the Cache Operations page, choose Restart.